ChairImpSec/PROLEAD/README.md

 For a quick start, we recommend to watch the quick start guides on our <a href="https://www.youtube.com/channel/UCTCuC2NMxaFPtDb4yGHHwTg">Youtube Channel</a>

 ## Features
-PROLEAD allows to analyze the robust probing security of masked implementations provided as a verilog netlist or arm binary.
+PROLEAD allows to analyze the robust probing security of masked implementations provided as a Verilog netlist or ARM binary.
 In particular, PROLEAD supports the following features:

+- Evaluation of masked hardware designs (Verilog netlists)
   - Consideration of glitches and transitions (simultaneously)
   - Univariate and multivariate adversaries

+- Evaluation of masked software designs (ARM binaries)
+  - Consideration of various micro-architectural effects (simultaneously)
+    - Neighbor Leakage Effects
+    - Bit-wise Interaction Leakages
+    - Memory Overwrite Effects
+    - Memory Remnant Effecs
+    - Pipeline Register Overwrites
+    - Pipeline Forwarding Effects
+  - CPU-independent leakage detection

 ## Documentation
 All information about the features and use of PROLEAD can be found in the <a href="https://github.com/ChairImpSec/PROLEAD/wiki">Wiki</a>.